Orthodontics

 Common Dental Problems That May Require Teeth Straightening Surgery

-Not all misalignment cases need surgery, but certain conditions are complex enough to make teeth straightening surgery the most appropriate option.
-These are typically structural problems where the jaw itself drives the misalignment.
-Recognizing whether a condition qualifies for dental straightening surgery requires clinical examination and imaging.
-Understanding which problems commonly lead to surgical recommendations helps patients seek appropriate care before complications worsen over time.
+Not all misalignment cases require surgery.
+However, certain conditions are complex enough to make teeth straightening surgery the best option.
+These are typically structural problems where the jaw drives the misalignment.

 Severe Overbite and Underbite